 Omega 3 provides 'healthy fats' that are well recognised for their benefits to skin health and condition.
 As they cannot be produced within the body itself, it's important to supplement this nutrient, especially in dogs with skin problems, as the Omega 3's help bolster the epidermis, improving the quality and health of the skin.

-The answer is to feed a specific skin supplement formulated for dogs, such as Dog'Skin, which supplies the correct ratio and levels of these active ingredients in one go.
+The answer is to feed a specific skin supplement formulated for dogs, which supplies the correct ratio and levels of these active ingredients in one go.
 The feeding level can be adjusted to suit any size of dog, ensuring that you can supply the optimum amount that their body needs.
 What's more, the unique balance of ingredients provides a proven synergistic effect, meaning there is more power in the blend than in one ingredient alone!
 So you can help your itchy dog feel good again.